-The following pledges were developed for the Local Elections 2018 in community conversations:
+Pledges for candidates in the Local Elections 2018 – developed in community conversations:

 Significant amounts of money have been turned away from the city because local businesses, charities and community groups (and their ideas and expertise) have not been valued and supported in a competent or timely manner by the current Council.